 It has been estimated that in Pakistan alone, around 60,000 babies are born with congenital heart diseases.
-Infants have incomplete heart development, leaky valves, and holes and sometimes missing parts, all of which contribute to a severe health crisis.
-It goes without any special mention that the human heart is one of the most essential and one of the most vital organs in the body, without which sustenance is not possible.
-It is the heart that ensures that a steady supply of nutrition and oxygen is provided to all cells in the body.
+Infants have incomplete heart development, leaky valves, and holes and sometimes missing parts.
+All of which contribute to a severe health crisis.
+It goes without any special mention that the human heart is one of the most essential and one of the most vital organs in the body.
+The function of the heart is to ensure that a steady supply of nutrition and oxygen is provided to all cells in the body.

 There isn’t much that can be done to make sure that children are fully formed while they are in their mothers’ wombs.
 In the fetal stage, it is very difficult to diagnose issues.
 And even if a correct diagnosis has been made, there is very little that can be done about the crisis.
 It can be regarded as a matter of fate that has affected the children and their parents.
 However, this does not mean that all hope is lost.

 Pakistan is a developing country, with most of its population living as barely middle-class citizens.
 It is very difficult for an average Pakistani household to barely meet needs, let alone afford expensive healthcare facilities.
 Many a time, individuals are forced to sell all their belongings (in case they have any) to pay for the heavy hospital dues.
-Other times, parents do not have anything to sell either, and they are forced to see their babies slowly, and painfully, succumb to death.
+Other times, parents do not have anything to sell either.
+They are forced to see their babies slowly, and painfully, succumb to death.
 This is something no one deserves, no matter the circumstances.

 The final nail in the coffin is the unavailability of quality healthcare facilities sponsored by the state.
 While there do exist government hospitals, their conditions are pitiful.
 With this scenario serving as the backdrop of the Pakistani society, it is understandable why heart diseases in children have created an alarming situation in Pakistan.
-It is beyond time that the state realises its important role in the development of the healthcare infrastructure to make sure that no child goes untreated.
+It is beyond the time that the state realizes its important role in the development of the healthcare infrastructure to make sure that no child goes untreated.